Posted on :: Tags: , , , ,

 import subprocess as proc

-I use Mercurial to track the site's files.
-I once thought to use Mercurial public API to check the status of files but it proved to be an overkill, because only modification time of files is necessary and retrieving them using a standard command line call is much simpler.
-Hence I removed the following imports for the time being.
+I use Mercurial to track the site’s files.
+I once thought about using the Mercurial public API to check the status of files, but it proved to be overkill because only the modification time of files is necessary, and retrieving them using a standard command-line call is much simpler.
+Hence, I removed the following imports for the time being.

 # from mercurial import commands as cmd